transistorfet/molten/README.md

 as well as from Rust and Python.
 The compiler is written in Rust and uses LLVM to generate IR which can be compiled to machine code.

-The goal of this project is to create a language with a focus on getting things done.
-It is not a purely functional language, as it allows some side-effects, and it has a class-based object system with function and method overloading.
+The goal of this project is to create a high level language with a full object system that facilitates both functional and object-oriented programming.
+Some syntax elements have been changed from typical ML languages to follow conventions found in more common languages, such as C++, Java, and Rust, to appeal to a broader audience (eg. parenthesis-delimited blocks, conventional class definitions, generics/type parameters, etc)

 Installing